JD(U)'s Maheshwar Hazari elected deputy speaker of Bihar assembly amid oppn boycott | Politics

-Senior JD(U) leader Maheshwar Hazari was elected as the Deputy Speaker of the Bihar legislative assembly on Wednesday amid boycott of the house by opposition protesting use of force against their members when they were holding agitation against a Bill concerning the police department the previous day.
+Senior JD(U) leader Maheshwar Hazari was elected Deputy Speaker of the Bihar legislative assembly amid boycott by opposition on Wednesday, accusing the ruling NDA of having throttled their voice and rammed down a ''draconian'' Bill on the previous day amidst unprecedented chaos.

-Hazari was elected deputy speaker by voice vote in the absence of opposition members in the house.

 Leader of Opposition Tejashwi Yadav and his MLA brother Tej Pratap Yadav had hit the streets here Tuesday against the bill.